The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

 Downsides of Tulum Compared to Cancun and Playa del Carmen

-- Staying in Tulum is generally more expensive compared to Cancun and Playa del Carmen.
+- Staying in Tulum used to be generally more expensive than in Cancun and Playa del Carmen.
+Now you can find all sorts of hotels in all these destinations.

 - If you’re staying downtown (which is relatively cheaper), you will have to pay for the commute required to reach the beaches from there.
-You can bike or get a car rental to get to the beaches or get a taxi.
+You can bike, get a car rental to get to the beaches, or get a taxi.

 - Despite all the development here, many places don’t accept credit cards, so make sure to bring some hard cash along whenever you’re going out.

 - Not the kind of urban resort town that Cancun and Playa del Carmen are.
-The facilities offered by Cancun and Playa del Carmen are more modern including WIFI which most of the time fails on the beachside.
+The facilities offered by Cancun and Playa del Carmen are more modern, including Wi-Fi, which often fails on the beachside.

-The walkability of Tulum is only limited to its downtown area, so you will need a bike rental or car/cab to get around elsewhere.
+The walkability of Tulum is limited to its downtown area, so you will need to rent a bike or use a car or a cab to get around elsewhere.

 Cancun vs Playa del Carmen vs Tulum — Which one is safer?

-While there may be many differences between Cancun, Playa del Carmen, and Tulum, the three Mexican beach resorts are similar in one thing—being relatively safe for tourism.
+While there may be many differences between Cancun, Playa del Carmen, and Tulum, the three Mexican beach resorts share one similarity: they are relatively safe for tourism.

-The towns attract millions of visitors from around the globe annually, which only goes to show that they live up to the standards of world-class destinations.
+The towns attract millions of visitors from around the globe each year, which only goes to show that they meet the standards of world-class destinations.

-But what also goes without saying is that common-sense and safety precautions that apply everywhere else in the world should be used here as well.
+Therefore, common sense and safety precautions that apply everywhere else in the world should also be observed here.

 These include not leaving your stuff unattended in a public place (like on a beach), keeping your valuables safely locked away in your room’s safe when you’re going out, and not wandering in secluded, gloomy areas of the town at night.